WeatherLab/fsodoc/source/installation/index.rst

 Running
 =======

 #.
-Upload the CodeIgniter folders and files to your server.
+Upload the FSO folders and files to your server.
 The
    **index.php** file will be in the **public** folder inside your project root.
 #.
 Open the **application/Config/App.php** file with a text editor and